Russia claims it repelled one of war's most serious cross-border attacks

 Earlier Tuesday, the regional governor urged residents who had evacuated not to return home until they received official instructions to do so.
 He said a “counterterrorism operation” was completed by early Tuesday evening.

-Gladkov also said fire from the Ukrainian side of the border on Tuesday hit the Borisovka area, about 20 kilometers (20 miles) northeast of Graivoron.
-No casualties were reported, he said without elaborating on the incident.
+Gladkov also said fire from the Ukrainian side of the border on Tuesday hit the Borisovka area, about 12 miles northeast of Graivoron.
+No casualties were reported, he said, without elaborating on the incident.

+The regional governor complained in a video late Tuesday that federal authorities' claims for the past year that “everything is under control” do not ring true in light of this attack and prior assaults.
+He appealed again to the Kremlin to strengthen defenses.

 Ukraine said Russian citizens belonging to murky groups called the Russian Volunteer Corps and the Freedom of Russia Legion were behind the assault.